 $ Music City Hotel

 This is the perfect budget-friendly option for your 3 days in San Francisco.
-This hotel/hostel is located above a downtown music studio and less than 5 minutes walk to the nearest bus and cable car stop and only a 15 minute walk to Union Square.
+Music City Hotel is a hotel/hostel is located above a downtown music studio and less than 5 minutes walk to the nearest bus and cable car stop and only a 15 minute walk to Union Square.
 There are dorm options with shared bathrooms or private rooms available with wifi and cable TV.
 Upgrade to a private suite to have access to a full kitchen.
 Great location for a great price.

 $$$ Omni San Francisco Hotel